 Generations (book) The Strauss–Howe generational theory, created by authors William Strauss and Neil Howe, identifies a recurring generational cycle in American history.

 Strauss and Howe lay the groundwork for the theory in their 1991 book Generations, which retells the history of America as a series of generational biographies going back to 1584.
 In their 1997 book The Fourth Turning, the authors expand the theory to focus on a fourfold cycle of generational types and recurring mood eras in American history.
 Their consultancy, LifeCourse Associates, has expanded on the concept in a variety of publications since then.
 The theory was developed to describe the history of the United States, including the 13 colonies and their Anglo antecedents, and this is where the most detailed research has been done.
+History

 Neil Howe.
 Neil Howe is an American historian, economist, and demographer.

 He is best known for his work with William Strauss on social generations and generational cycles in American history.
 He is currently the president of LifeCourse Associates, a consulting company he founded with Strauss to apply their generational theory.
 He is also a senior associate at the Center for Strategic and International Studies' Global Aging Initiative, and a senior advisor to the Concord Coalition.

 As a historian, he is known for his work with Neil Howe on social generations and for their theory of generational cycles in American history.
 He is also well known as the co-founder and director of the satirical musical theater group the Capitol Steps, and as the co-founder of the Cappies, a critics and awards program for high school theater students.
-Biography Millennialism.
+Biography Strauss was born in Chicago and grew up in Burlingame, California.
+Millennialism.
 This is an overview of both Christian and non-Christian Millennialism.

 For specific variants, see Premillennialism, Amillennialism, or Postmillennialism.
 Millennialism (from millennium, Latin for "thousand years"), or chiliasm in Greek, is a belief held by some Christian denominations that there will be a Golden Age or Paradise on Earth in which "Christ will reign" for 1000 years prior to the final judgment and future eternal state (the "World to Come" of the New Heavens and New Earth).

-RELATED: Gen Y's attitudes differ from parents' "When you open a celebrity magazine, it's all about the money and being rich and famous," says 22-year-old Cameron Johnson of Blacksburg, Va.
-Generation Y - Characteristics of Generation Y. Born in the mid-1980's and later, Generation Y legal professionals are in their 20s and are just entering the workforce.
+"We're seeing the common person become famous for being themselves," says David Morrison of the Philadelphia-based research firm Twentysomething Inc. Generation Y - Characteristics of Generation Y. Born in the mid-1980's and later, Generation Y legal professionals are in their 20s and are just entering the workforce.

 With numbers estimated as high as 70 million, Generation Y (also known as the Millennials) is the fastest growing segment of today’s workforce.
 As law firms compete for available talent, employers cannot ignore the needs, desires and attitudes of this vast generation.
-Drunkeness In Christchurch.
-Generation Y: They've arrived at work with a new attitude.
-Generation Y: They've arrived at work with a new attitude By Stephanie Armour, USA TODAY They're young, smart, brash.
+Below are a few common traits that define Generation Y. Tech-Savvy: Generation Y grew up with technology and rely on it to perform their jobs better.